SovaNetwork/running-sova/config/README.md

 ➜  ~ op-deployer --version
 op-deployer version 0.3.0-rc.5-b725dd78-2025-03-15T15:39:09Z
 ```
-> NOTE: For mac os users: When you run op-deployer for the first time your system settings will block it.
+> NOTE: For macOS users: When you run op-deployer for the first time your system settings will block it.
 Go to settings -> Privacy & Security and click allow on the blocked program execution.

 ### Step 2
 Initialize `intent.toml` and `state.json` files, that will be used to create chain artifacts.